MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

     }
 });

-// Check to see if there is still an update pending. codePush.getUpdateMetadata(UpdateState.PENDING).then((update) => {
+// Check to see if there's still an update pending. codePush.getUpdateMetadata(UpdateState.PENDING).then((update) => {
     if (update) {
         // There's a pending update, do we want to force a restart?